paperless-ngx/paperless-ngx/README.md

 ![The before and after](https://raw.githubusercontent.com/the-paperless-project/paperless/master/docs/_static/screenshot.png)

-# What is different in this version of Paperless?
+# What is different in Paperless-ng?

 This is a list of changes that have been made to the original project.